- Home

 Your car breaking down isn’t fun at any time of the year.
 But in winter, when it’s cold, dark, and icy outside, it can become a real risk.
 And while you can always take your car to a garage, doing a basic car maintenance test is something most of us can do from home.

 To give your car a thorough winter health check, you’ll need to check the tyres, coolant, lights, wipers, oil, brakes, batteries, and bodywork.
-Have a read of this article by Admiral for further guidance.
+Have a read of this article from Admiral for further guidance.

-Or, for more information on car repairs that you can do yourself, check out our article; 8 practical DIY skills you can learn from home.
+Or, for more information on car repairs that you can do yourself, check out our article: 8 practical DIY skills you can learn from home.

 7. Send thank you cards for Christmas gifts

 Often, it’s the small things that have the biggest impact – so why not unleash your creative skills this January by making some thank you cards?
-You can tell people how much you appreciate them, and to thank them for any Christmas gifts you received.
+You can tell people how much you appreciate them, and thank them for any Christmas gifts you received.

-Check out these thank you card designs by Wonderful DIY for inspiration.
+Check out these thank you card designs from Wonderful DIY for inspiration.
 Whether you’re skilled at arts and crafts or have always bought your cards, there’ll hopefully be a design here you fancy replicating.

-You could also try your hand at calligraphy and write a beautiful and personal thank you letter to a loved one.
+You could also try your hand at calligraphy and write a beautiful and personal thank-you letter to a loved one.
 Learning calligraphy is a relaxing, meditative, and enjoyable way to spend a January afternoon.
 Why not read our introduction to calligraphy guide to learn more?

 8. Clean out your wardrobe